-Yes, it is legal for people to apply for an Illinois medical marijuana card online as use of Telemedicine is allowed for online 420 evaluations.
+Yes, it is legal for people to apply for an Illinois medical weed card online as use of Telemedicine is allowed for online 420 evaluations.

 The possession limit for cannabis in Illinois is:

-- Cultivation of 5 plants is allowed with a medical card starting
+- Cultivation of 5 plants is allowed with a card starting